 Here’s the overview from 10 research articles and I’m happy to share the reference list with anyone interested.

 Urge incontinence in men has a stronger relationship to bladder overactivity.
 In women, there are more factors involved than bladder overactivity.
 There appears to be fairly consistent research showing an association between caffeine and detrusor overactivity but does it make the urinary symptoms worse?

 Whilst there is no evidence that caffeine causes detrusor overactivity it may worsen detrusor overactivity (DO) in those already affected.
-Research shows DO has a stronger relationship to male urge incontinence than to all other lower urinary tract symptoms, and there was one study that showed higher caffeine intakes (?
-2 cups coffee) in men worsened their symptoms.
+Research shows DO has a stronger relationship to male urge incontinence than to all other lower urinary tract symptoms, and there was one study that showed higher caffeine intakes (greater than or equal to 2 cups coffee) in men worsened their symptoms.